 A program’s star level before the Recertification Assessment does not affect the assessment result; programs may lose, gain, or maintain a star level as a result of the Recertification Assessment.

-Certified Texas Rising Star programs are responsible for submitting a Texas Rising Star application, Texas Rising Star Screening Form, and FARF self-assessment no later than three months before the three-year anniversary from the Texas Rising Star certification end date.
+Texas Rising Star-certified programs are responsible for submitting a Texas Rising Star recertification request, Texas Rising Star Screening Form, and FARF self-assessment no later than three months before the three-year anniversary from the Texas Rising Star certification end date.

 Because the Star-Level Evaluation is a full assessment, the three-year recertification cycle resets to the date of the Star-Level Evaluation (that is, the date of the Initial Assessment is no longer used to determine the recertification date), regardless of the star level resulting from the Star-Level Evaluation.

-There are varying types of changes a program may go through while being Texas Rising Star certified.
+There are varying types of changes a child care and learning program may go through while being Texas Rising Star certified.
 These changes may affect the type of care that is being provided, requiring action by the Board and/or assessor.

 When a facility incurs one of the noted facility changes above, it must initiate a new CCR facility application and obtain a new license number from CCR.
 The facility may or may not carry its 12-month licensing history with it to the new license number.

-The program’s new Texas Rising Star star level will be based on the results of the reassessment.
-The program must have a full (permanent) permit with CCR but does not need to have 12 months of history in this situation.
+The program’s new Texas Rising Star level will be based on the results of the reassessment.
 The CCR history that is available under the permit before the change will be used when completing the Texas Rising Star Screening Form for these assessments.

-TWC Chapter 809 Child Care Services rule §809.135 requires Boards to ensure a process for reconsideration of facility assessment at the Board level, as the Texas Rising Star program is not subject to TWC Chapter 823 Integrated Complaints, Hearings, and Appeals rules.
+TWC Chapter 809 Child Care Services rule §809.135 requires TWC’s assessment entity to ensure a process for reconsideration of facility assessment, as the Texas Rising Star program is not subject to TWC Chapter 823 Integrated Complaints, Hearings, and Appeals rules.
+Note: Due to the delay in procurement of a centralized assessment entity, Boards will oversee assessment functions including reconsiderations, per a forthcoming WD Letter, until that entity has been contracted.

 A reconsideration may be requested by a program that feels that the assessment was inaccurate or unfairly conducted.
 The reconsideration process may include scheduling a second assessment with the same assessor, a second visit with two assessors, or an assessment with a different assessor.
 The reconsideration may also involve a reassessment of a category and/or measure as requested by the program.
 Boards may also coordinate with other Board assessors for a second review of the program’s assessment.
 Additionally, in responding to a reconsideration request from a program, the Board may make additional mentoring services available to assist the program in meeting Texas Rising Star standards.